 ii.
 Isaiah did not think for a moment that this was his only sin, but he saw that this was an example of the great and incurable disease of sin in him and his people.

-d.
-For my eyes have seen the King, the Lord of hosts: Isaiah was a righteous, godly man by all outward appearance.
-Yet when he saw the enthroned King, the Lord of hosts, he saw how sinful he was in comparison.
+c.
+For my eyes have seen the King, the LORD of hosts: Isaiah was a righteous, godly man by all outward appearance.
+Yet when he saw the enthroned King, the LORD of hosts, he saw how sinful he was in comparison.

 i.
 Isaiah’s life may have been as brilliant as a diamond.
 But when you lay a diamond against a perfectly black background, and have the right light upon it, you can see every flaw and imperfection – flaws that were invisible before.
 Even so, when Isaiah’s righteous life lay against the background of God’s perfection, it looked different.